dfinity/portal/docs/developer-docs/gas-cost.md

 ### Instant messaging dapp with thousands of canisters

-For a project that creates a messaging dapp where each user's data is stored in its own canister, there are potentially thousands of canisters that each make thousands of inter-canister calls to facilitate messaging between two or more users.
-In this example, there are 15_000 active users, and the dapp uses only inter-canister calls, and no HTTPS outcalls:
+Consider a project that creates a messaging dapp where each user's data is stored in its own canister, there are potentially thousands of canisters that each make thousands of inter-canister calls to facilitate messaging between two or more users with the following metrics:

-- Canister creation for 15_000 canisters (one-time fee): 1_500_000_000_000_000 cycles.
+- Number of nodes in the subnet: 13
+- Number of all users: 15000
+- Number of daily active users: 1500
+- Number of daily messages per active user: 5700
+- Number of request and response bytes per message: 624
+- Number of instructions executed per message: 74983
+- Number of calls per message: 1
+- Number of request and response bytes per call: 300

-- Storing 750GB of data: 95_250_000 cycles per second; 250_344_430_000_000 cycles per month.
+- Number of instructions per call: 10000

-- Using 40% compute resources: 400_000_000 cycles per second; 1_051_315_200_000_000 cycles per month.
+- Number of daily tasks: 10000
+- Number of instructions executed per task: 10000000
+- Number of daily HTTP outcalls: 0
+- Number of request bytes per HTTP outcall: 0
+- Number of response bytes per HTTP outcall: 0

-- 15_000_000 ingress messages with 1_000 bytes per message: 3_915_000_000_000 cycles.
+- Number of storage bytes per user: 10000000

-**Approximate monthly cost:** 1_305_574_600_000_000 cycles; 1305.57463 XDR.
-At the exchange rate of 1.336610, this would cost $1745.04 USD.
+- Number of user-independent storage bytes: 750000000000

+The estimated cost monthly in USD for a project with these metrics would be:
+- Storage	$369.73 USD (= 2.76e+14 cycles).
+- Execution	$419.11 USD (= 3.13e+14 cycles).
+- Messaging	$622.12 USD (= 4.64e+14 cycles).
+- HTTP outcalls	$0 (= 0.00e+0 cycles).

 :::caution
 In this example, a new canister is created for each user.
 That means, each time a new user signs up for the dapp, a cost of 100_000_000_000 is charged.
 This additional cost should be considered if choosing an architecture similar to this, as it can become expensive quickly.